 Since barbecue sometimes takes a long time to cook, you might need a snack to tide you over.
 Here are some fun ideas you can try on the Weber Bullet while cooking other meats.

-I use Jimmy Dean maple-flavored sausage because I like the sweetness, but any favorite brand and variety of sausage roll will work—mild, hot, maple, whatever.
+I used Jimmy Dean maple-flavored sausage (shown in the first three photos above) because I like the sweetness, but any favorite brand and variety of sausage roll will work—mild, hot, maple, whatever.

 Carefully remove the packaging, keeping the sausage roll in its original shape.
 Use your hands to smooth the ends and any rough areas.